khulnasoft/integrations-core/nginx/README.md

 2. Optional - If you are using the NGINX `vhost_traffic_status module`, set the parameter `use_vts` to `true` in your `nginx.d/conf.yaml` configuration file.

-3. [Restart the Agent][7] to start sending NGINX metrics to Datadog.
+3. [Restart the Agent][7] to start sending NGINX metrics to Khulnasoft.

 ##### Log collection

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true